chrispappas007/satimages/README.md

-# Disappaering Glaciers at Glacier National Park
+# Disappearing Glaciers at Glacier National Park

 For my final project, I wanted to practice processing and using satellite imagery in web mapping.
 I had initially wanted to examine satellite imagery around Mayan sites in Mexico, but was unable to find suitable imagery (likely due to my poor Spanish).
 I instead settled on examining the glaciers at [Glacier National Park (GLNP)](https://www.nps.gov/glac/index.htm).